Skip to Content

 As always, we recommend packing at least one pair of comfortable shoes for walking around cities and towns.

-FAQs about what to wear in Ireland in July
+FAQs about how to dress in Ireland in July

-We’ve had a lot of questions over the years asking about everything from ‘What Ireland packing list for July is the cheapest?’ to ‘Are pubs in July casual?’.
+We’ve had a lot of questions over the years asking about everything from ‘What Ireland packing list for July is the cheapest?’ to ‘What are some good summer outfits for Ireland?’.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.